 The initial wait

 HB is included in UC.
 This means that in a UC Full Service area it is no longer possible for someone on no or low income to make a new claim for HB on its own.
 (You still need to go to the council for Discretionary Housing Payments – e.g. to cover the bedroom tax – and to arrange for a Council Tax Reduction.)
+(From April 2018, if you are already receiving Housing Benefit when you apply for Universal Credit you will be able to continue receiving this for the first two weeks of your claim.)
 If you are in work and your Universal Credit is reduced because of your earnings, a sanction will still cut your benefit by the equivalent of the Personal Allowance (£73.10 for a single adult over 25).
 This means that part of the sanction will be taken from the elements that have replaced child tax credits, housing benefit etc. If someone in part time work is sanctioned they could therefore be left without enough money to pay the rent.

 Looking for work